Will you endorse the following statement?

 What choice do we have?

 The option of accepting these changes as inevitable or too big to tackle appeals to nobody.
 The overwhelming current and future cost to the NHS of treating the adults our children become is in itself an irresistible reason for intervention.

-The politicians who prioritise child issues work tirelessly to effect change but are in a minority.
-Children need political champions from all walks of life and circumstance.
 The challenge is great and there is no magic wand or catch-all single bullet.
 The work needed will require determination, careful judgement and a long-term focus.